Ever Wondered Why Your Feet Smell?

 Ask your pharmacist about:

-Pitted keratolysis is one of the chronic conditions and should be treated medically.
-If the condition is managed this is fine but continued problems need the advice of a podiatrist or dermatologist.
+Pitted keratolysis is a chronic condition that should be treated medically.
+If the condition is managed, this is fine, but continued problems need the advice of a podiatrist or dermatologist.
 Prescription medications may be required which are safe and appropriate with guidance from medically trained professionals.

 Reference